UWA Early Learning Centre

-Parent input into and evaluation of our program is always welcomed and is an important part of the process of planning and continual improvement.
-The diary is emailed to families, weekly, as well as a hard copy being displayed in each room.
+Parent input into and evaluation of our program is always welcome and is an important part of the process of planning and continual improvement.

-As well as the weekly reflective diary, each child has their own electronic portfolio.
-This portfolio aims to be a snapshot of your child’s learning journey at UWA Early Learning Centre.
+As well as the News Post, each family has access to their child's own electronic portfolio.
+This portfolio aims to be a snapshot of your child?s learning journey at UWA Early Learning Centre.
 Each portfolio will include a variety of learning stories, observations (individual and group) and photographs.
-It may also include information on child development, or song lyrics, recipes and other things that may relate to your child’s learning journey.
+It may also include information on child development, or song lyrics, recipes and other things that may relate to your child?s learning journey.

 In the middle of each year each family receives a summative assessment, this is a document to help develop a sound understanding of developmental milestones, which supports educators to effectively assess children?s play and learning.
 This document compliments each child?s portfolio and shows the distance each child has travelled in regards to the EYLF Learning outcomes.
 This document is complemented by the end of year assessment letter.